I have a strong passion for cryptocurrency and investments. I have over 3 years worth of experience in it. I am not a financial advisor.

 Speed is another winning factor for Bitcoin too.
 After you have received at least 6 confirmations, your funds will be ready to be spent on the receiving wallet.

 Confirmations are made through miners, who will do their part to ensure that the user has indeed sent a certain amount of Bitcoin.

 As Bitcoin is not controlled by any centralised entity, nobody will be able to manipulate the Bitcoins circulating.
 And as it is entirely digital, there will not be a scenario where the sender sends fake currency to the recipient.

 To put it simply, yes, it is worth it to buy some Bitcoins.

 With so many upsides to Bitcoin, there are simply no reasons not to invest in Bitcoin and holding it until it reaches a price that is acceptable to you.

 As they say, do not put all your eggs in one basket.

 So, instead of just investing purely in the stocks market, why not put some eggs into the cryptocurrency market?

-The only time where I discourage people to buy Bitcoin is if they are looking at Bitcoin as a get rich quick scheme.
-Bitcoin has never been marketed as a get rich quick scheme and you should never trust someone who promises amazing returns by investing in Bitcoin.
+The only time when I discourage people to buy Bitcoin is if they are looking at Bitcoin as a get-rich-quick scheme.
+Bitcoin has never been marketed as a get-rich-quick scheme, and you should never trust someone who promises amazing returns by investing in Bitcoin.